unoplatform/uno/doc/articles/get-started-next-steps.md

 #### 9. Raspberry Pi

-- If your looking to bring your cross platform apps to Raspberry Pi with Uno Platform, Peter Gallagher wrote an [article to help you get started]( https://www.petecodes.co.uk/developing-uwp-apps-for-the-raspberry-pi-with-uno-platform/) or try our [getting started with Raspberry Pi documentation]( https://platform.uno/docs/articles/guides/raspberry-pi/raspberry-pi-intro.html).
+- If you are looking to bring your cross-platform apps to Raspberry Pi with Uno Platform, Peter Gallagher wrote an [article to help you get started]( https://www.petecodes.co.uk/developing-uwp-apps-for-the-raspberry-pi-with-uno-platform/) or try our [getting started with Raspberry Pi documentation]( https://platform.uno/docs/articles/guides/raspberry-pi/raspberry-pi-intro.html).

 ## UNO PLATFORM RESOURCES